WebThingsIO/rpi-image-builder/README.md

 # Build files needed to create a Raspberry Pi SD card image

-Raspberry Pi SDCard image build for the Web of Things gateway.
+Raspberry Pi SD card image build for the Web of Things gateway.

 Use the `trigger-build.py` script to initiate a build.
 Modifying any of the files in this repository and pushing them will also